docker-hy/docker-hy.github.io/pages/part2/section-1.md

 # Migrating to docker-compose.yml #

 Even with a simple image, we've already been dealing with plenty of command line options in both building, pushing and running the image.

-Now we'll switch to a tool called docker-compose to manage these.
+Next we will switch to a tool called docker-compose to manage these.

 docker-compose is designed to simplify running multi-container applications to using a single command.